-- St Ethelbert's Catholic Primary School and Nursery has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: Speak to a DSL (deputy), SENDCO and Learning Mentor responsible for Social, Emotional and Mental Health.
-An external referral maybe needed with permission sort from the parent. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
-This will be delivered using our PSHE program, 'Ten Ten'.
+- Tunbury Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should record as a 'cause for concern' on CPOMS.
+A DSL will then coordinate support alongside the Learning Mentor, a teaching assistant providing pastoral support such as Drawing and Talking or a Mental Health First Aider. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience, for example through our PSHE and RSE curriculum.